 A Sobriety Support System

 I’m still new to the whole sobriety thing, but I know that having a support system is crucial.
-It is a little easier now to resist going to happy hour with my drinking buddies because everything is closed, but it has been wonderful to have supportive people in my life.
+During COVID it was a little easier to resist going to happy hour with my drinking buddies because everything was closed, but it was wonderful to have supportive people in my life.
 I’ve moved around a lot over the years, and have friends all over the country.
-It has been really nice to reconnect with people over FaceTime or have a phone call.
+It helped to reconnect with people over FaceTime or have a phone call.
 Now that I’m not hungover every other day, I actually have the desire to reach out to people.
 It’s refreshing.
 And it’s awesome to actually remember what we talked about the next day.